Polarization under rising inequality and economic decline: Discussion

 \section{Discussion}

-Having provided an account of parochialism connecting economic wellbeing, derivation, and group conflict, we now turn to show that it provides an explanation for some of the most important political-economic questions.
-Specifically, our arguments are salient to ongoing debates about intra-group cooperation and conflict from social identity theory.
-One school, Realistic Conflict Theory (RCT) stresses that intra-group conflict is kindled by competition for scarce resources.\cite{sherif1966common} Thus, poor economic performance may trigger in-group solidarity and out-group animus.
-A second school, Social Identity Theory (SIT) postulates that group identity is fundamental and that competition over status drives conflict.
-According to SIT, conflict tends to be generated when the dominance of the high-status group is challenged by lower status groups.

-RCT has been criticized for not providing adequate explanation for in-group biases.
+Having provided an account of polarization connecting economic well-being, inequality, and group conflict, we now discuss how this account may generalize, and how it provides explanations and clarity for several salient questions in political economy.

+First, our model provides a micro-foundation for the links between intra-group cooperation and conflict and economic hardship.
+Our argument is most closely related to the well-known model of Realistic Conflict Theory (RCT) which postulates that group behavior and prejudice is based on material incentives.
+RCT postulates that economic hardship can induce greater inter-group hostility by enhancing competition over scarce resources.
+Thus, it predicts a correlation between aggregate economic output and group-level cooperation, an effect our models exhibit in the main, although we also show cooperation can emerge in some states of extreme as a consequence of `gambling for redemption'.
+As that indicates, the mechanisms underlying our models are quite different.
+Instead of postulating direct conflict over scarce resources as per RCT, our model suggests that during economically-challenging periods, individuals may simply find it too risky to cooperate with the out-group.
+Of course, in situations of extreme deprivation such circumstances may set the stage for between-group competition for resources.
+Thus, our model is congruent with findings that diversity only reduces public goods investment when countries suffer economic stress \citep{Wimmer16}.
+Moreover, RCT has also been criticized for not providing adequate explanation or motivation for in-group biases.
 Our framework provides such an explanation based on the idea that within-group transactions are less risky than cross-group transactions.
-This explanation also concurs with simulation theory, which postulates that human social reasoning is performed using oneself or one's familiar in-group as a source of expectations.\cite{Carruthers96} We would expect such a reasoning strategy to be more prone to exploitation or simple failure when applied to those less like the self.

-Both theories modeled here share some similarity with the RCT as it predicts a correlation between aggregate economic output and group-level cooperation.
-But the mechanism underlying our models is quite different.
-Instead of postulating direct conflict over scarce resources, our model suggests that during economically-challenging periods, agents may find it too risky to cooperate with the out-group.
-Of course, in situations of extreme deprivation such circumstances may set the stage for between-group competition for resources.
-Thus, our model is congruent with findings that diversity only reduces public goods investment when countries suffer economic stress \cite{Wimmer16}.
-Further, our results are consistent with those of Lehmaann et al. \cite{Lehmann15}, who recently showed in a model that agents are more likely to appear to optimize a mix of own and others' goods when selection is weak such as in a strong economy.
-When competition is higher, individual competitiveness should increase.